kengibson1111/tour-of-go/README.md

 ## Lessons

-* methods (func) - this is just emphasizing that methods are functions.
-The sample code is the same as the previous lesson without the type receiver argument.

 * methods (nonstruct) - this is showing a few things.
 Types don't necessarily have to be defined for structs.
 The sample code defines a type for a primitive.
 Why?
 For this sample, it is a way to overload functionality in a float64.
   Define a type and then define a method for the type.
 Methods can only be defined for types in the same package, and